 - Handful of parsley, chopped

-- Heat the oil in a large saucepan and saute the onion, garlic, celery and basil until soft.
+- Heat the oils in a large saucepan and saute the spring onion, celery and basil until soft.

 - Add the wine and simmer until it reduces to half.

 - Add the tomatoes and stock and simmer 20 minutes.

 - Check the seasonings and adjust if necessary.